 This end of Martinique is dominated by Mont Pelee, an active volcano that last erupted in 1932.
 We found an underwater wonderland beneath the boat in crystal clear water with soft corals, huge sponges and cute little garden eels poking their bodies up out of the fine ashy sand and dancing in the current.
 Followed by glorious French food and wine out on deck watching the sun set over the Caribbean Sea.
-Bliss.
-I think I want to be French forever.
+Actually, sailing life is bliss.